StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### Open source

-The Splunk Topology StackPack and the Agent checks for Splunk events, metrics and topology are open source and available on GitHub at the links below:
+The Splunk StackPack and the Agent checks for Splunk events, metrics and topology are open source and available on GitHub at the links below:

 * [Splunk StackPack \(github.com\)](https://github.com/StackVista/stackpack-splunk)
 * [Splunk topology V1 check \(github.com\)](https://github.com/StackVista/sts-agent-integrations-core/tree/master/splunk_topology)